ServerArmour/ServerArmour/README.md

 This tool is a combination of wealth of information regarding players, from their vac ban counts, economy bans, game bans and server bans.
 It also gives you the family share information, if they are lending, and whom they are lending from, as well if the lender is either vac banned or community banned.

 Please note, this is a BETA plugin, so not all features are available yet.
 Autobanning is still being tested to make sure all is well, and should be available within a week.

+## NOTE!!
+Version 0.2.0
+You will need to delete you configuration file, as it will be recreated with default values.
+Keep your old config as a backup if you have custom settings to repopulate new config.

 ## Permissions
 ```
 /sa.ban - requires permission serverarmour.ban